Sipkab/jvm-tail-recursion/README.md

     * However, default interface methods **can** be optimized.
 2. Synchronized instance methods cannot be optimized.
 See the previous point for the reasons.
     * `static` method **can** be synchronized.
+3. If you throw an exception in the method, the stacktrace will only show the method once, as the tail recursive calls are optimized.

 ### Recommendations